fatiando/pooch/.github/PULL_REQUEST_TEMPLATE.md

+*Detailed description of changes proposed and why you made them.
+If unsure, open an issue first so we can discuss it.
-*Please provide a detailed description of changes proposed and why they are required/desireable.
-If fixing an issue, enter the issue number below.
-You can delete this.*
+If fixing an issue, put the issue number after the # below (no spaces).*

 Fixes #